emaadlikesrain/dread/README.md

-# what is 'dread', you may be wondering. dread is a 2d top-down dungeon shooter style game which is so so good
+# What's 'dread', you may be wondering.
+Well, 'dread' is a 2d top-down dungeon shooter style game named after the antagonist of the same name.
+Trust guys, this game is so so amazing!!